school-brainhack/school-brainhack.github.io/content/en/project/fMRI_ADHD_connectivity/index.md

 ### Deliverables

-<input type = "checkbox" checked> This is my first checkbox
+<input type = "checkbox"> This is my first checkbox

 ## Results